We invite young designers from across the globe to answer design briefs that focus on the most pressing social and

-Execution: How did you approach the planning and design of your animation?
-What have you considered and implemented to ensure the film is executed to a high technical standard?
+Execution: How did you approach the planning and design of your work?
+What have you considered and implemented to ensure the work is executed to a high technical standard?
 Have you considered how your idea will live on, and stay relevant, for the next 100 years into the future.
 Is there a call-to-action or next step you hope would come from them interacting with your work?

-The winners of each brief will be announced publicly by the RSA in June 2023.
-Winners will also be invited to attend an Awards Ceremony and their work will be displayed in the ‘Winners’ section of the RSA Student Design Awards website.
+The winners of each brief will be announced publicly by the RSA in June 2024.
+Winners will also be invited to attend an Awards Ceremony and their work will be displayed in the winners section of the RSA Student Design Awards website.